csswizardry/csswizardry.github.com/case-studies-financial-times.md

 title: Financial Times – Workshop and consultancy
 meta: "An intense day of workshop-style Q&A with the Financial Times"
 permalink: /case-studies/financial-times/
+next-case-study-title: "How I helped the NHS create a UI Toolkit for their eLearning platform."
+next-case-study-url: /case-studies/nhs-nhsx-elearning-platform/
 hide-hire-me-link: true
 ---